-Axiom File Setup Guide Axiom Software Version 2018.3
+Axiom File Setup Guide Axiom Software Version 2019.1

-Kaufman Hall® is a trademark of Kaufman, Hall & Associates, LLC.
-Microsoft®, Excel®, Windows®, and SQL Server® are trademarks of Microsoft Corporation in the United States and/or other countries.
-All other trademarks are the property of their respective owners.
+Kaufman Hall is a trademark of Kaufman, Hall & Associates, LLC.
+Microsoft, Excel, Windows, SQL Server, Azure, and Power BI are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.